 If you have been hurt on the job, you may be entitled to receive financial benefits through the Connecticut Workers’ Compensation Act.
 It is designed to provide an injured worker with the resources they need to recover from a work-related injury or illness – without the need to determine fault for the accident or incident that caused it.

 But what happens if you’re denied workers’ comp?
-At Jainchill & Beckert, LLC, our goal is to help you get the benefits you’re entitled to due to an on-the-job injury.
+The worker’s compensation attorneys at Jainchill & Beckert, LLC, our goal is to help you get the benefits you’re entitled to due to an on-the-job injury.
 Contact us today for a free consultation with a Plainville, CT, workers’ compensation lawyer.

 What Do Connecticut Workers’ Compensation Benefits Cover?

 The workers’ comp system may also provide benefits to help a worker return to employment if they cannot perform their old job.
-In addition, if a worker dies due to a work-related injury or illness, workmans’ comp can offer benefits to their surviving family.
+In addition, if a worker dies due to a work-related injury or illness, workman’s comp can offer benefits to the surviving family.

 What Types of Benefits Are Available from Workers’ Compensation?